sophearathchea/COMP4448-Final_Project/README.md

 1. How a user is going to test the final model. is there any webpage/command line interface.
 It can be like using curl from command line and calling a function(lambda via API gateway) in the cloud(AWS).

-1.Tentative time line of activities.
+1. Tentative time line of activities.

 Project Tasks | Tentative Completion Date |
 | --- | --- |